 I booked in concrete to be delivered.
 I was quoted £318 for 2.5 cubic metre to be delivered after 9:30 am.
 Didn’t turn up on time so i called.
 At 10:30 I as told their truck had broken down and they couldn’t make it.
 I asked to keep me updated.
 Never heard from them again.
 The following week booked in with exactamix at £345 for friday afternoon as it was my day-off.
 Received a call they also couldn’t make it today, Monday would be possible.
 I had used them before at least they had the courtesy to keep me informed.
 I remembered seeing a concrete truck driving past one day.
 G&L concrete, called them booked in for the following day at £300.
 Third time lucky.
 Job done in 1 hour and they cleaned up perfectly.

 The day after.
 Note the colour is more brown than usual.
 This is because the colour of the sand in the concrete mix was a red rather than the usual orange/brown sand.
+I can start brick-laying tommorow.

 I cut an extra wide DPC to size and placed it on a thin bed of mortar.
 I trimmed the DPM and tucked approx 1 inch over the DPC.

 I found it tricky keeping it level and plumb, especially when keying into the old brickwork and building a two-skin wall.
 The engineering brick had been soaked by the rain which made the mortar staining more than usual.
-It looks like a messy job however it will be plastered over.
+It looks like a messy job however it will be drywalled and plastered over.
 I kept half a brick on the end to allow for the fitting of the doors architrave.

 I had some quotes last year for all the 3 RSJ including fabrication of the 2 joins.
 They were approx £1150.
 I was recommended G&D Steels in Birmingham by my structural engineer.
-The cost including painting the steels with red oxide paint was £940 in VAT.
+The cost including painting the steels with red oxide paint was £940 including VAT.
 Almost £200 saved.
 I asked how they off-load the RSJ.
 They said kerb-side delivery, usually the builders helps.
 As It’s just me on my own I agreed for another guy to come along.

 They usually drop the RSJ off the side of the truck onto pallets like this.
 This one is approx half a ton.
 The night before I got some metal tubing to use as rollers, trolley, planks of wood and a trolley jack ready just incase.
-I planned to roll the RSJ into the yard.
+I planned to roll the RSJ into the back yard.

 The longest one took ages to move in.
 The trolley just wasn’t strong enough to lift one side up.
 We used the steel tubing to pivot the RSJ in the middle and then rolled it into the yard.